 The University Honors Program is home to a community of students, faculty, and staff dedicated to academic excellence, artistic creativity, and intellectual curiosity.
-Members of the Honors Program share a passion for learning, an appreciation of the arts, and a strong involvement in their communities.
-They pursue knowledge across disciplinary boundaries, broaden their intellectual horizon, and seek out engaging experiences that complement their education.
+Members of the Honors Program share a passion for learning, pursue knowledge across disciplinary boundaries, and seek out engaging experiences that complement their education.
 Students and faculty in the program are committed to improving themselves, the lives of others, and the state of our world.
 They study the important issues facing our society and seek innovative solutions to the problems they encounter.

 Students who meet all of the following requirements will receive a notation on their transcript that they have "completed the University Honors Program":

 Students who began their studies at URI in the fall of 2011 or later must complete at least 18 credits in honors.
 They must maintain a GPA of 3.30 or higher overall and in their honors courses.Their honors credits must include:

 Students who began their studies at URI in the fall of 2010 or the spring of 2011 must complete at least 15 credits in honors.
 They must maintain a GPA of 3.30 or higher overall and in their honors courses.Their honors credits must include:

 All graduating students who have completed the University Honors Program are recognized at the annual Honors Convocation in May.

 Visit the Honors Project web page for more information.